sciegndec/sciegndec.github.io/index.md

 The last round of the event is a competitive coding round.
 In this you have to compete with the winners of second round.

 <br><br>
-Partcpation cerification will be provided to each particpant and the winners will get some excited prizes like earphones, pendrive and many more.
+Partcpation cerification will be provided to each particpant and the winners will get some excited prizes.<br>
+1. Wireless Earphones
+2. Pendrive
+3. Laptop Table
 <br><br>

 # Registeration